Updated 23 August 2022

 - Priority Category 1: Names with a creation date in the registry on or before the Priority Status cut-off date of 4 February 2018 23:59:59 UTC

 - Priority Category 2: Names with a creation date in the registry after the Priority Status cut-off date of 4 February 2018 23:59:59 UTC.

 Find out more about the Priority Allocation here.

-11. Will there be a tool to check:
+10. Is there a tool to check:

 a) The creation date of domains?

 auDA does not publish the creation dates of domains to protect registrants from scams and renewal fraud by malicious actors.
 See ScamWatch advice here.

 To check the creation date of your domain name you will need to contact your registrar, or you can retrieve using the tool at https://pw.auda.org.au/.
 This will send the creation date to the registrant contact email address recorded in the registry at: https://whois.auda.org.au/

 b) The priority status of my domain name?